Calendar year 2024

 Information on how occupations or industries have been grouped together can be found in the additional supporting files of this release.

-Full details of the coverage for each source are provided in the publication methodology.
+Full details of the coverage for each source are provided in the publication methodology (opens in a new tab).

 File formats and conventions